StefanoAllesina/QuEST_workshop/docs/index.md

 <img src="index_files/figure-gfm/unnamed-chunk-2-1.png" style="display: block; margin: auto;" />

 Note the very broad, skewed distribution.
-To model citations, is therefore convenient to transform the data.
+To model citations, it is therefore convenient to transform the data.
 In particular, plotting `log(num_citations + 1)`, we obtain: